 The tentacle swiped at him but he leapt into lingering clouds of exhaust.
 He ran blind only hoping not to fall into a hole.

-The bird made thunderous wing-beats to blast the clouds away.
+The bird beat its wings to blast the clouds away.
 Jay sprinted to stay with the flying fog.

 He tripped.
 He rolled and scrambled to his feet.
 His protective fog had fled.
 “Please, no!”